 The papules cause no pain and are not dangerous from a health perspective so some men will choose to leave the condition untreated.
 However, many men find the papules embarrassing.
 Current or previous partners may have been concerned by the papules or judgmental of them.
 Treatment removes the unpleasant emotional and social fallout that the papules can cause.

-The pearly penile papules can be removed via a simple outpatient procedure called C02 laser treatment.
+PPP removal is achieved via a simple outpatient procedure called a C02 laser treatment.
 A C02 laser is used to vaporize the papules.
 This procedure can take as little as a few minutes to perform.
 The laser removes moisture from the papules and promotes the growth of healthy and youthful skin in their place.
 As a result, there is minimal risk and time loss associated with it.
 The costs of the procedure are low compared to the potential emotional benefits and removal of stigma.

-Why choose Dr. Crippen at DermMedica for Pearly Penile Papules removal?
+Why choose Dr. Crippen at DermMedica for Pearly Penile Papules (PPP) removal?

 Dr. Crippen at DermMedica has been performing this treatment for many years and prospective patients travel from all over Canada to have this treatment performed by him because of his experience.
 Dr. Crippen can discuss your concerns and needs at an assessment.

 The Derm Medica clinic is designed with the needs of our patients in mind.
 There is a side door available to maximize privacy and discretion for patients.
 Very few clinics offer this level of confidentiality to create a level of comfort that is second to none.